-Fallout 4 is the latest game in the series, released on 10 November 2015.
+Fallout 4 was released in November 2015, having only been announced a few months earlier.
 The game runs on the same engine as Fallout 3 and New Vegas (as well as Morrowind, Oblivion and Skyrim), but it has been upgraded to allow for more impressive graphical effects and improved real-time combat, including the limited use of jetpacks.
 VATS has also been adjusted so that it slows time down rather and freezing it altogether.
-The biggest change to the gameplay is that the player can now construct buildings and even entire settlements at will, adding defences and even attracting other people to stay in them.
+The biggest change to the gameplay is that the player can now construct buildings and even entire settlements at will, adding defences and attracting other people to stay in them.

 Fallout 4 starts in October 2077, with the player choosing to create a male or female character.
 Unlike previous games in the series, this protagonist - the Sole Survivor - is fully voiced.
 The opening prologue has the character living in his or her house on the outskirts of Boston, Massachusetts, dealing with their partner and baby.
 A representative from Vault-Tec reminds the family that they can take shelter in the nearby Vault 111 if the worst should happen and war should erupt.
 Air raid warnings start sounding, so the family flee to the vault.